 “The group was, at the time of the tragedy, camped at a railway siding known as Stapleton about fifty miles south of Darwin….Those who ate the poisoned damper became violently ill before their death.
 As a result of this incident, practically the whole Kungarakan tribe was wiped out”

 Argument Flats – Rum Jungle

-At Argument Flats on 27 Sep 1884, ten Kungarakan men, women and a child were shot by Settlers who claimed the shootings were an act of self-defence to a reprisal.
-The incident was documented and recorded in 1886 and is now a registered Massacre on the Colonial Massacres by Newcastle University.
-This project is ongoing as more information is researched by the researchers at Newcastle University.
+On 27 Sep 1884, ten Kungarakan men, women and a child were shot at Argument Flats by Settlers who claimed the shootings were an act of self-defence to a reprisal.
+The incident was documented and recorded in 1886 and is now a registered Massacre on the Colonial Massacres map as recorded by Newcastle University.
+The massacre was entered into the Quarterly Report on the Northern Territory by the Administrator November 1884.
+This project is ongoing and there is more information to be researched on the massacres at Adelaide River and Stapleton Siding by the researchers at Newcastle University.
 Information about the Colonial Frontier Massacres in Australia 1788-1930: project can be found here.